lara-press/docs/widgets.md

 {

     /**
-     * An array of class names to be registered as Wordpress widgets.
+     * An array of class names to be registered as WordPress widgets.
      *
      * @var array
      */